arthursmt/artemis-finance/README.md

 - shared/   -> Shared types/components/utilities across apps
 - attached_assets/ -> Screenshots and diagrams

+## About this project - My perspective

+This project demonstrates how I:
+- scoped product requirements from research
+- designed interaction flows for agents and back office users
+- implemented core screens with accessible validations
+- handled edge cases and UX patterns
+- documented known limitations and next steps

 ---

 ## 1. Overview

+This repository demonstrates the design and implementation of a digital credit platform aimed at supporting credit agents in field operations.
+The MVP focuses on the agent experience, capturing client proposals, enforcing business rules, and enabling seamless workflow from data capture to proposal review.

 Traditional microfinance and small-ticket lending still rely heavily on:
 - Paper forms and manual data entry
 - Fragmented tools (WhatsApp, spreadsheets, legacy core systems)
 - Little or no support for **group lending**